-The State of Kansas approved today, Sept.
-9, Douglas County’s plan for distributing $24.9 million in Coronavirus Aid, Relief and Economic Security (CARES) Act funds to the community.
-The plan includes funding for 155 programs ranging from coronavirus testing and personal protective equipment to small business grants and Lawrence Community Shelter improvements.
+The State of Kansas has approved Douglas County’s plan for distributing $24.9 million in Coronavirus Aid, Relief and Economic Security (CARES) Act funds to the community.
+The plan includes funding for 153 programs ranging from coronavirus testing and personal protective equipment to small business grants and Lawrence Community Shelter improvements.

 The county will notify all of the funding recipients and distribute the money.
 As part of the state’s requirement, funding needs to be spent by Dec.
 30, 2020.
 The county will be responsible for tracking expenditures and ensuring requirements are met.